 your available options and whether you may be entitled to a discharge

 If you have questions, our legal team at Allmand Law Firm, PLLC is available

-to discuss your situation, student loan debt, and how we may be able to
+to discuss your situation, student loan debt and file bankruptcy with student loans, and how we may be able to

 assist you in pursuing bankruptcy or other debt relief options.